Joining the Duke Metamaterials Group

 Summer Interns Unfortunately, we have no funded summer or school year intern program for visiting graduate or MS students.

 Post-Doctoral Associate Positions Post-doctoral associates are full-time staff positions in the group, and usually have a targeted research goal based on the grant providing the funding.
-Currently there are no open post-doctoral positions, but given that this situation is fluid and can change quickly, we welcome your inquiry and CV!
 If you are a foreign researcher with a postdoctoral fellowship opportunity and wish to pursue research in our group, please see the Visiting Research notes below.

 Visiting Researchers who have funding should contact Prof. Smith about current possibilities.